Steps for a wireless keyboard

 - In the Accessibility pane, click Mouse & Trackpad.
 Make sure Enable Mouse Keys is off.
 If it's on, pressing keys in the numeric keypad moves the pointer instead of entering numbers.

-You can also see your keyboard's current layout on your Mac's display to make sure you're using the correct layout:
+You can also see your keyboard's current layout on your Mac's display to make sure that you're using the correct layout:

-- In System Preferences, click Keyboard, then select "Show keyboard and emoji viewers in menu bar".
+- In System Preferences, click Keyboard, then select "Show keyboard and emoji viewers in menu bar."

 - Choose the keyboard icon in your menu bar, then choose Show Keyboard Viewer.
 You'll see a graphical representation of your keyboard that highlights the corresponding keys you press on your keyboard.